RaysceneNS/rayscenens.github.io/_posts/2017-10-28-How-to-Setup-Owin_with_OAuth.md

 ## Install the authorization handler

-Next we will install the OpenIdConnect middleware in our Owin pipeline.
-This package will take care of requests that will be made to our app as a regular part of implementing the Auth flow.
+Next we will install the OpenIdConnect middleware in our OWIN pipeline.
+This package will take care of requests that will be made to our app as a regular part of implementing the Authentication flow.

 ![Authentication Flow](/assets/images/2017/10/28/Diagram1.png)